‘He was in a lot of pain’: Witness, video detail AutoZone shooting during rampage

 As Berger continues to recover, four other families are left planning funerals.
 It’s a reality that hits close to home for Memphians like Jasmine Pittman.

-“It’s been other deaths around in this area and it just need to be stopped it really do, it really do need to be stopped,” Pittman said.
+“It’s been other deaths around in this area and it just needs to be stopped, it really do.
+It really do need to be stopped,” Pittman said.

-At this moment, the suspect, Ezekiel Kelly, is only charged with one count of first-degree murder but that is expected to change soon.
+At this moment, suspect Kelly is only charged with one count of first-degree murder but that’s expected to change soon.

-A friend of Rodolfo’s family created a GoFundMe on their behalf to help pay for his medical expenses.
-If you would like to donate, click here.